wyndchyme/mc3ds-modern/README.md

 **Q: Can Modernizaton MegaPack cause my game to crash?**

 _A: Extremely unlikely – the way LayeredFS works and the current extent of Modernization MegaPack's changes mean that causing game crashes or performance issues is almost impossible.
-If you are having issues with the game repeatedly crashing on certain worlds, it is likely an issue with that world, your microSD card, or your console.
-You can also try deleting the "sd:/luma/titles/0004.../code.ips" file in your mods folder and see if that helps.
-(USA only)_
+If you are having issues with the game repeatedly crashing on certain worlds, it is likely an issue with that world, your microSD card, or your console._

 **Q: Why does installation on the UniStore take so long?**